 - Self-study courses

 During maternity or parental leave, you would be generally considered exempt for CPD purposes which provides you with an exemption from reporting CPD for one calendar year.
 If the leave falls over more than one calendar year, we suggest that you choose one of the years you wish to be considered exempt.
-Please complete the CPD Exemption Form and either mail it to CPA Manitoba offices or email email@example.com with your planned maternity or parental leave dates and which year you are applying for an exemption.
+Please complete the CPD Exemption Form and either mail it to CPA Manitoba offices or email firstname.lastname@example.org with your planned maternity or parental leave dates and which year you are applying for an exemption.
 The exemption form should be submitted in the calendar year in which you are eligible for the exemption or by January 31st reporting deadline.

 An exemption for this period will be provided and will be reflected on your CPD record as 20 verifiable and 20 unverifiable hours.
 You will still be required to meet the 3-year rolling cycle reporting requirements and any prescribed CPD (i.e. Ethics), which will include the exemption hours credited to your report.
 Should your planned leave change (i.e. you return to work early or extend your leave), you are required to report the change in circumstances to CPA Manitoba.